Glycogen-rich clear cell carcinoma of the breast

 Once lymph node metastasis occurs, the outlook is less positive

-Most patients with glycogen-rich clear cell carcinoma of the breast are treated with mastectomy and axillary dissection.
-Patients are often treated with an aromatase inhibitor at the time of surgery.
-More than half of these breast cancers develop metastatic tumor in the axillary lymph nodes.
+In addition, doctors may often prescribe an aromatase inhibitor at the time of surgery.
+More than half of these breast cancers develop metastatic tumors in the axillary lymph nodes.

 - Markopoulos C, Mantas D, Philipidis T, Kouskos E, Antonopoulou Z, Hatzinikolaou M, Gogas H. Glycogen-rich clear cell carcinoma of the breast.
 World J Surg Oncol.
 2008 Apr 29; 6:44.